vv4569/scalper-bot/README.md

 # 1 commit 7/6/2024 By Kelvin
 * Updated kktix registration part
 * Used DrissionPage for bypassing cloudfare test and succeed

+# 1 commit 20/6/2024 By Thomas
+* added a feature for attempting to login all the accounts in database